 Sebastian’s secret weapon (and best friend) is the brilliant dressmaker Frances―one of only two people who know the truth: sometimes this boy wears dresses.
 But Frances dreams of greatness, and being someone’s secret weapon means being a secret.
 Forever.
 How long can Frances defer her dreams to protect a friend?
 Jen Wang weaves an exuberantly romantic tale of identity, young love, art, and family.
 A fairy tale for any age, The Prince and the Dressmaker will steal your heart.

 Rating: 4 Stars

-All pictures, quotes, and videos belong to their respective owners.
-I use them here solely for the purpose of review and commentary.
+All media (pictures, quotes, etc.) belong to the respective owners and are used here solely for the purpose of review and commentary.